chentzutung205/Intensity-Manager/README.md

 # Intensity Manager

+Intensity Manager could be used to manage varying intensity levels for tasks like motor control, sensor activation, or path planning, where intensity changes over time or space.

 ## Overview
 This Python class, IntensityBySegment, allows you to manage and manipulate intensity values across various segments of a 1D number line.
 It supports two primary operations:
 - Add: Increment or decrement intensity within a given range